 Third parties may initiate legal proceedings alleging that we are infringing their intellectual property rights, the outcome of which would be uncertain and could have a material adverse effect on the success of our business.
-If we are found to infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
+For example, outside of the United States two of the patents we own are subject to patent opposition.
+If these or future oppositions are successful or if we are found to otherwise infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
 We may not be able to obtain the required license on commercially reasonable terms or at all.
 Even if we could obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 We could be forced, including by court order, to cease commercializing the infringing technology or product or otherwise to cease using the relevant intellectual property.
 In addition, we could be found liable for monetary damages, including treble damages and attorneys' fees if we are found to have willfully infringed a patent.
 A finding of infringement could prevent us from commercializing our product candidates or force us to cease or materially modify some of our business operations, which could materially harm our business.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impact on our business.